PowerSnail/PowerSnail.github.io/content/comsci/2016-11-08-optimization.md

         b[i][j] = a[j][i]
 ```

-However, it might be the case that we do not know the size at *compilation time*, so we cannot statically declare this 2D array.
+However, it might be the case that we do not know the size at _compilation time_, so we cannot statically declare this 2D array.
 Therefore, for this to work, `b[i][j]` needs to be a pointer to an array.

-To optimize, we usea 1-D array by flattening the table:
+To optimize, we use a 1-D array by flattening the table:

 ```ruby
 a[i][j] -> a[i * N + j]